 Shipping is responsible for 69% of invasive species introductions to marine areas.

 Since as early as 50,000 BC, humans have taken to the sea to travel and trade.
-Since its advent, shipping has evolved significantly— most ships now are built with metal rather than wood, are propelled by burning fossil fuels, are larger and faster, and have greater carrying capacities.
-Every technological advancement has enabled humans to travel further and further from land, opening the portal for faster and broader communication and trade between nations.
+Technological advancements have enabled humans to travel further from land, opening the portal for faster and broader communication and trade between nations.
 Over the last few decades, the shipping industry has grown exponentially— both in number and in physical size of the ships.
-Today, more than 90% of international trade is carried by the sea.
-While shipping offers the most cost-effective way to move en masse goods around the planet, it also poses the potential for more widespread environmental degradation.
+Today, more than 90% of international trade is carried by sea.
+Although shipping offers a cost-effective way to move en masse goods across the planet, it also poses the potential for greater global environmental degradation.

-As maritime traffic grows around the world, more and more ocean ecosystems will directly and indirectly suffer, unless proper regulation and common sense are utilized.
-If not, we’re all going overboard.
+As maritime traffic grows around the world, more and more ocean ecosystems will directly and indirectly suffer.
+Unless proper regulation and common sense are utilized, we’re all going overboard.